What's The Definition Of A "Real Man?" (A Short Study)

 There was a time when people had some idea of what it means to be a man.
 Those ideas came from the Bible which in present days is looked at as an archaic list of rules penned by a patriarchal society of male oppressers.There was no doubt in a person's mind then what the words "man" and "husband" meant.
 A man was one that provided for his family and supplied their needs as God empowered him.
 His duties included loving and securing his wife and his children, providing for his wife's and his children's needs and also to aid her in her role as wife and mother.
 His role as a husband/father was irreplaceable.

 We live in a day and age where people are afraid to fit into one definite role in society.
 Women do not want to be pigeon-holed into being a submissive wife which they view as being someone's maid and sex slave.
 Men do not want to be pigeon-holed as a chauvinistic, uncaring brutes that subjugate women.
-Roles that were clearly specified by God are now muddied and devalued by a society that is redefining what it means to be a man or woman to the point where marriage itself is threatened because of false beliefs (among which is "all sex is rape").
+Gender roles that were clearly specified by God are now muddied and devalued by a society that is redefining what it means to be a man or woman to the point where marriage itself is threatened because of false beliefs (among which is "all sex is rape").
 Even the terms "man" and "woman" have been changed to "male" and "female" as if humans are now just reclassified animals.